tokkonopapa/WordPress-IP-Geo-Block/README.md

 IP Geo Block
 ==============

-A WordPress plugin that will blocks any comment, pingback and trackback spams posted from outside your nation.
-And it will also protect against malicious access to the login form, admin area and XML-RPC from undesired countries.
+A WordPress plugin that will blocks any spams and malicious login attempts posted from outside your nation.

 This plugin will examine a country code based on the IP address.If a comment, pingback or trackback comes from specific country, it will be blocked before